 1. Don't add the final parentheses to a function

 Let's start out with something really easy!
-When you entering one function on it's own (SUM,AVERAGE, etc.) you don't need to enter the final closing parentheses.
+When you enter one function on its own (SUM,AVERAGE, etc.) you don't need to enter the final closing parentheses.
 For example, you can just enter:

 and press return.
 Excel will add the closing parentheses for you.
 It's a small thing, but convenient.